ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 #### Modify an existing DNS record.

-To modify a DNS record, in the DNS `Zone`{.action} tab in the OVHcloud Control Panel, click the `...`{.action} icon in the table to the right of the record you want to edit.
-Then click `Edit record`{.action}, and follow the steps that open.
+To modify a DNS record, click the `...`{.action} icon in the table in the row of the record you want to edit in the `DNS zone`{.action} tab.
+Then click `Modify record`{.action}, and follow the steps that open.

 ![dnszone](images/edit-dns-zone-ovh-modify-entry.png){.thumbnail}

 #### Delete a DNS record.

-To delete a DNS record, in the `DNS Zone`{.action} tab in the OVHcloud Control Panel, click the `...`{.action} icon in the table to the right of the record you want to edit.
+To delete a DNS record, click the `...`{.action} icon in the table in the row of the record you want to edit in the `DNS zone`{.action} tab.
 Then click `Delete record`{.action}, and follow the steps that open.

 You can delete several entries at once by ticking them on the left-hand side of the table, then clicking the `Delete`{.action} button.